 If your goal goes beyond email and you’re getting tired of Mailchimp’s limited features, GetResponse should be your pick.
 GetResponse helps you build entire customer journeys, from signup to sale, all without any third-party tool or add-on.

-One of GetResponse’s standout features is its built-in webinar hosting—something Mailchimp lacks entirely.
+One of GetResponse’s standout features is its built-in webinar hosting—something I found Mailchimp lacks entirely.
 It lets you run live events, lead nurturing sessions, or product demos from the same platform you use for email marketing.

 With GetResponse you also get prebuilt, customizable funnels for lead generation, upsells, and more.
 This comes along with landing pages and lead magnets all under one roof—saving setup time and simplifying your workflow.